Rabcor/Wizardry-8-Portrait-Swapper/README.md

   - Something is going wrong when repackaging it, might fix it someday but it doesn't really matter since you **never** see those pictures in-game anyways, they only appear in the main menu, during party creation I think.
 - Drag & Drop can be wonky on wayland
   - Wayland is broken, who could have guessed?
 Just use the change portrait filedialog instead if you've got problems, this kind of scenario is what it's there for.

+If you encounter a problem that's not one of the above, please report the issue.